laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs.md

     This event fires whenever the gear is changed.
 It only applies when the light controller is configured to drive a 2-speed or 3-speed gearbox using a servo connected to the OUT/ISP ouptut.
 The run condition can be used to perform a short light animation, indicating to the user that the gear change occured.

+- shelf-queen-mode (firmware version 20 and later)

+    The light program runs when shelf queen mode has activated.
+Shelf queen mode is engaged when there is no receiver signal for more than 5 seconds.
+It simulates driving behaviour: turning lights on an off, braking, reversing, indicator and hazard usage.

 ### Run conditions